yusuzech/web-scraping-examples/README.md

 - Python:
   - requests, BeautifulSoup:
     - Use Case: Usually used for smaller projects such as scrape websites with simple structures or scrape only a few pages.
     - Pros: Light weight and easy to use.
-Can be used with jupyter notebook and be part of data analytics workflow or easily intergrated in serveless workflows such as AWS Lambda.
+Can be used with jupyter notebook and be part of data analytics/data science workflow or easily intergrated in serveless workflows such as AWS Lambda.
     - Cons: The codes get harder to manage when website structure becomes more complicated.
   - scrapy:
     - Use Case: Scrapy is much more powerful and can be used on large-scale webscraping with many useful functionalities built in.